5 Signs Your 1-Year Old May Be Autistic

 A diagnosis of autism can come later because many children on the spectrum aren’t diagnosed until age 3 or 4.

-A diagnosis doesn’t mean there is no hope for improvement, though – many kids diagnosed with autism make great strides with therapy and medication, some becoming indistinguishable from other kids!
+A diagnosis doesn’t mean there is no hope for improvement.
+Many kids diagnosed with autism make great strides with therapy and medication.
+Some even become indistinguishable from other kids!

 3) Lack of eye contact at 12 months

 At 12 months, autistic babies may avoid eye contact or have difficulty making eye contact.
 This can be one of the earliest signs of autism.
-If your baby isn’t making eye contact, you must talk to your doctor.
-They will do a developmental assessment and ensure no other reasons for this behavior, such as something in their environment or a problem with their vision.
-You should also keep track of any other symptoms so you can report them to your doctor at your next appointment.
+You must talk to your doctor if your baby isn’t making eye contact.
+They will do a developmental assessment.
+They will ensure there are no other reasons for this behavior.
+Possible causes include something in their environment or a problem with their vision.
+You should also keep track of any other symptoms.
+Then, you can report them to your doctor at your next appointment.

 4) Unusual sensory behaviors